chef/chef-workstation/docs/Chef-CLI-Catalog.md

 ## Milestones
 ### Implement Telemetry into the top-level chef command
-We need to start gathering information about how our users use the chef CLI, this will allow us to understand the impact that we will have from the aggressivemoves we are about to do.
+We need to start gathering information about how our users use the chef CLI, this will allow us to understand the impact that we will have from some major changes we are about to do.

 ### Refactor the Chef-CLI
 Restructure the chef-cli binary to have a better sub-command distribution,